klauskobald/burner-calendar-pi-display/readme.md

 Run node install to get all dependencies.
 Run node run build to create the dist folder.

-Rename src/config-DEMO.js to config.js and put your calendar IDs there.
+Rename src/config-DEMO.js to config.js and change host paths if needed.
+The configs for the calendars go into google/config.json

 Make sure to run node server/get-authorization.js once to get a token.
 This data will then be stored into the data folder and will be used for all following requests.